carterVenne/Gone_Fishin/README.md

-# Project-3
+# Gone Fishin
-For now just a vanilla file

 ## User Story
 AS an avid Fisherperson
 I WANT a way to locate fishing spots
-I ALSO want to be able to record my catches at locations and view others catches
+I ALSO want to be able to record my catches at locations and view other's catches

 ## App Functionality and Usage